Medicine Overview of Sulisent Tablet

 Sulisent 100mg Tablet is used in the treatment of type 2 diabetes.

 Nausea, Frequent urge to urinate, Increased thirst, Urinary tract infection, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea, Genital fungal infection.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Sulisent 100mg tablet empty stomach (1 hour before food or 2 hours after food).
+Sulisent 100mg Tablet is to be taken empty stomach.

-- Can cause very low blood sugar levels when used with other antidiabetic medicines, alcohol or if you delay or miss a meal.
-Get blood sugar levels checked at regular intervals and always keep a source of sugar with you for quick relief.
+- Can cause hypoglycemia (low blood sugar level) when used with other antidiabetic medicines, alcohol or if you delay or miss a meal.

 Taking canagliflozin with alcohol may affect blood glucose levels in patients with diabetes.